 ICT Initiatives are primarily focused on eInfrastructure and eGovernment.
 A metropolitan area network has been set up in Bujumbura, Gitega Province and Ngozi Province.
 Telecentre is facilitating Internet access within secondary schools.

 ITU implemented the Broadband Wireless Network Project in Burundi.
 The main outputs of this project include: Deployment of wireless broadband infrastructure in Burundi; Development of ICT applications; Training local experts on the operation of deployed wireless communication networks; Development of national ICT broadband network plans for Burundi that will deliver free or low cost digital access for schools and hospitals, and for underserved populations in rural and remote areas; Development of an impact assessment report and reporting.
 This project commenced in 2009 and finished in December 2014.

-ITU is implementing the establishment of the National Computer Incident Response Team (CIRT) in Burundi.
-This project aims to assist the Government of Burundi in building and deploying the technical capabilities and training required to establish the national CIRT.
+ITU implemented the establishment of the National Computer Incident Response Team (CIRT) in Burundi.
+This project aimed to assist the Government of Burundi in building and deploying the technical capabilities and training required to establish the national CIRT.
 This will also assist in developing national cybersecurity capacity.
-This project commenced in January 2013 and is due to be completed in February 2015.
+This project ran from January 2013 to February 2015.

 This regional project focused on Burundi, Kenya and Madagascar to support the enabling environment, connectivity and preparation for eGovernment applications.
 This project supported by World Bank and partners and implemented by Ministère des Télécommunications, de l'Information, de la Communication et des Relations avec le Parlement commenced in 2007.
 The project in Burundi was restructured in April 2013 with the project life extended until April 2014.